Nsala of Wala in the Nsongo District: Distribution and use of the image

 In his 1904 work King Leopold's Rule in Africa, Edmund Dene Morel included the picture and the letter from Stannard to Guinness which describes the circumstances surrounding its creation.

-Additionally, the image was reproduced in Mark Twain's 1905 pamphlet, King Leopold's Soliloquy, which was written from Leopold's perspective and offered a critical account of the Free State.
-The following description was provided:"Foot and hand of child dismembered by soldiers, brought to missionaries by dazed father.
-From photograph taken at Baringa, Congo State, May 15, 1904.
-See Memorial to Congress, January, 1905."It refers to a Memorial to Congress, an address to the US Congress in January 1905.
+Additionally, the image was reproduced in Mark Twain's 1905 satirical pamphlet, King Leopold's Soliloquy.
+The image was described as: "Foot and hand of child dismembered by soldiers, brought to missionaries by dazed father.
+From photograph taken at Baringa, Congo State, May 15, 1904."

-The image also illustrates journalist Adam Hochschild's successful 1998 book about the Free State, King Leopold's Ghost.

 In October 1905, Alice Harris signed a declaration stating that she had taken her pictures in good faith, following accusations of forgery against pictures taken by missionaries.

-Contemporaries also criticised the pictures as being ideologically motivated by the Harrises' Protestantism.
+The image was reprinted in Adam Hochschild's 1998 book about the Free State, King Leopold's Ghost.

 Contemporary assessments of the image

-Robert M. Burroughs posits that the image acts as a witness, rather than resulting from the photographer's performance, because it emphasises the active involvement of the victim Nsalas.
-T. Jack Thompson, meanwhile, suggests that the Harrises' images diverge from those taken by previous missionaries, who sought to contrast "European civilisation" with "African savagery" and "Christian light" with "heathen darkness".
+Robert M. Burroughs posits that the image acts as a witness rather than resulting from the photographer's performance, because it emphasises the active involvement of Nsala.
+T. Jack Thompson suggests that the Harrises' images diverge from those taken by previous missionaries, who sought to contrast "European civilisation" with "African savagery" and "Christian light" with "heathen darkness".

-Sharon Sliwinski, a member of the Faculty of Information and Media at the University of Western Ontario, described the image as "formally posed, almost peaceful."
-She further elaborated that:"Painful scrutiny is required to make out the items in front of Nsala.
+Canadian media scholar Sharon Sliwinski describes the image as "formally posed, almost peaceful", adding:

+Painful scrutiny is required to make out the items in front of Nsala.
 The object closest to him appears to be his daughter's foot, lying on its side, severed end tipped towards the camera; the object furthest is Boali's little hand, resting palm side down.
 These tiny body parts explode the peaceful composition of the image and illustrate an uncanny inversion of the typical representation of the injury: rather than picture a child with missing limbs, here Nsala poses with the remains of his missing child.
-Missing is not really the right word – Boali is more than simply absent from the scene – but perhaps there are no words which could appropriately describe the devastating affect of her nonexistent presence."Wayne Morrison from the Faculty of Law at Queen Mary University described the picture as "[o]ne of the most dramatic" of the images that reached foreign countries from the Free State.
-Robert M. Burroughs described the picture as Alice Harris' "most famous photograph".
-T. Jack Thompson described the picture as "haunting".
+Missing is not really the right word – Boali is more than simply absent from the scene – but perhaps there are no words which could appropriately describe the devastating affect of her nonexistent presence.

+Wayne Morrison from the Faculty of Law at Queen Mary University describes the picture as "one of the most dramatic" that reached other countries from the Free State.
+Thompson describes it as "haunting".
+For Burroughs, it is Harris's "most famous photograph".